Asparagus – Best green vegetable full of antioxidantsReading time: 10 min

 Additionally, asparagus contains trace minerals such as iron, zinc, and riboflavin.

-They are a fantastic source of vitamin K, which is necessary for blood clotting and healthy bones.
+Asparagus is a good source of vitamin K, which is necessary for blood clotting and healthy bones.

-Additionally, asparagus is high in folate, a nutrient that is essential for a healthy pregnancy.
-Folate is essential for many bodily functions such as cell growth and DNA synthesis.
+Additionally, asparagus may be high in folate, a nutrient essential for a healthy pregnancy.
+Folate is essential for many bodily functions, such as cell growth and DNA synthesis.

 Asparagus’s vitamins and minerals make it a very nutritious vegetable.
 As a result, they provide the following benefits.